-A step by step tutorial to building a farmhouse dining table from start to finish.
+A step by step tutorial for building a farmhouse dining table from start to finish.

 Disclosure: Osborne Wood Products provided a discount on the table legs and apron/skirt featured in this blog post.
 All opinions, images and love of pretty farmhouse dining tables are 100% mine.